MileHacker Logo

 Greeting Customs

-Greetings are important and extended in Nigerian culture.
+Greetings are considered important and extended in Nigerian culture.

 Interactive Greetings

 • Men typically shake hands.
-For women, wait for them to offer a handshake.
+For female travelers, wait on their behalf to present a handshake.

 • Use "Sannu" (hello) and always inquire about well-being.